tobias-z/muxa/NOTES.md

 - [ ] SourceCode

+  - [ ] Redirect not working
+    - [ ] redirect function using the Redirect component from react router dom
+  - [ ] Fix updates when switching page
+    - [ ] return state/ref instead of the current object in the useRouteDate
+          hook
+  - [ ] Expired not working
+  - [ ] Add config property to the Document component
   - [ ] 'usePendingFormSubmit'
   - [ ] Make only the route which changes call loader
   - [ ] Refactor addError function